CyberRedPanda/SlackBot/README.md

-# Slack Bot (A Python script to autopost to slack whenever you want)
+# Slack Bot (a python script to autopost to slack whenever you want)

 Auto Post to different Slack channels all day long